 I am an Accredited Member of BACP (British Association of Counselling & Psychotherapy).

-I have experience of providing face-to-face, telephone and online counselling in a number of different settings, including: NHS mental health services and GP Surgeries, Drug and Alcohol Addictions Services, a Sixth Form College and Youth Counselling Service, a Rape and Sexual Abuse Service and Private Practice.
+I have years of experience providing Therapy to individuals and couples, in a number of different settings, including: NHS mental health services and GP Surgeries, Substance-misuse services, a College and Youth Counselling service, a Rape and Sexual abuse service, Relate and Private Practice.
 This experience enables me to work with adults and young people with a diverse range of issues.

 British Association for Counselling & Psychotherapy